PTI united under PM’s leadership: CM Usman Buzdar

 Usman Buzdar emphasised that Prime Minister Imran Khan was fighting a battle for the survival of the country.
 He taught the nation to live with honour and leaders like him were the pride of the nation, he added.
 “We are, undauntedly, standing behind our leader and every conspiracy would be foiled,” he vowed.

-Usman Buzdar said that the PTI-led government would continue the journey of public service under Prime Minister Imran Khan while he would continue to serve as his lieutenant.
+Usman Buzdar said that the Pakistan Tehreek-e-Insaf-led government would continue the journey of public service under Prime Minister Imran Khan while he would continue to serve as his lieutenant.

 NEW DISTRICTS, TEHSILS: Usman Buzdar said that carving out three new districts and two tehsils in the province had been approved in principle.